Writing

 • Most reads are deterministic and run before the model thinks; expensive reads are just-in-time; durable writes happen only when the turn ends.

 An agent with no memory is a brilliant stranger.
 It reasons well, calls tools, returns an answer, and then forgets everything the moment the turn ends.
 Memory is the fourth capability, alongside perception, reasoning, and action, and it is the one that turns a clever demo into a system you can rely on across days and sessions.
 This article is a map of three questions: what an agent stores, where each kind of memory lives in a database, and when the agent reaches for it.
+It closes on a fourth: when one Postgres stops being enough.

 The stateless default